 3.5.
 Removal of Facility.
 If after the Effective Date any Facility is to be Disposed of, Closed or become Non-Controlled (the “Closed Facility”), Sysco Corporation shall use commercially reasonable efforts to give six (6) months prior written notice thereof to EESI, and this Agreement shall terminate as to the Closed Facility effective on the date such Facility is Disposed of, Closed or becomes Non-Controlled (the “Facility Closing Date”) provided, such termination shall not relieve the Sysco Parties or EESI of any obligations under this Agreement that are attributable to such Facility as to periods prior to such termination.
-The Closed Facility shall be deemed to be deleted from Schedule A, Exhibit B and Schedule 2.0 effective as of the Facility Closing Date.
-With respect to the Anticipated Usage corresponding to the Closed Facility, Sysco Corporation, in its sole discretion, may elect at any time after submitting written notice to EESI, but not less than thirty (30) days prior to, nor more than twenty four (24) months after, the Facility Closing Date to remove the Closed Facility’s Anticipated Usage from Schedule 2.0.
+Except as provided, below, the Closed Facility shall be deemed to be deleted from Schedule A, Exhibit B and Schedule 2.0 effective as of the Facility Closing Date.
+With respect to the Anticipated Usage corresponding to the Closed Facility, Sysco Corporation, in its sole discretion, may elect at any time after submitting written notice to EESI, but not less than thirty (30) days prior tothe Facility Closing Date to remove the Closed Facility’s Anticipated Usage from Schedule 2.0.
 In the event Sysco Corporation elects this option, EESI shall calculate the financial impact of such action by calculating the Early Termination Payment as set forth in Section 3.3.1 as applicable to such Closed Facility and as if EESI were the Non-Defaulting Party solely for the purposes of the calculation.
 If the amount so calculated is a net Loss to EESI, Sysco Corporation shall pay the Early Termination Payment to EESI and if such amount is a net Gain to EESI, EESI shall pay the Early Termination Payment to Sysco Corporation.
 Any such payments shall be made within the time frames for payment set forth in Section 3.3.3.
-In the event Sysco Corporation does not elect this option, the Deficiency Usage shall be calculated pursuant to Section 2.2.2 and Sysco Corporation shall pay the resulting Deficiency Usage in the applicable Facility Group, if any, until such time as the Sysco Parties decide to make such election or elect to substitute a facility pursuant to Section 3.6.
+In the event Sysco Corporation does not elect this option, the Deficiency Usage shall be calculated pursuant to Section 2.2.2 and Sysco Corporation shall pay the resulting Deficiency Usage in the applicable Facility Group, if any, until such time as the Sysco Parties decide to make such election or elect to substitute a Facility pursuant to Section 3.6.
+If Sysco Corporation has not made such election or substituted a Substitute Facility within twenty-four (24) months after the Facility Closing Date, then Sysco Corporation will be deemed to have made such election to remove the Closed Facility’s Anticipated Usage from Schedule 2.0 pursuant to this Section.

 3.6.
 Substituting Facilities.
-Sysco Corporation shall have the right to replace a Closed Facility with a substitute facility (a “Substitute Facility”) and allocate the Closed Facility’s Anticipated Usage to the Substitute Facility.
-Such substitution shall be permitted provided that the Substitute Facility (i) shall have a Consumption Profile substantially similar to that of the Closed Facility; (ii) shall have an energy requirement not less than 70% of the Anticipated Usage of the Closed Facility, or, in lieu thereof, Sysco Corporation shall be responsible for any additional charges attributable to the substitution; and (iii) will be served by the same Utility as the Closed Facility and subject to substantially the same tariff rate structure as the Closed Facility.
-Sysco Corporation shall remain liable and pay EESI for any Excess Usage or Deficiency Usage attributable to energy consumption above or below the Maximum Usage and Minimum Usage corresponding to the Closed Facility at all times.
+Sysco Corporation shall have the right to replace a Closed Facility with a substitute facility or facilities (collectively a “Substitute Facility”) and allocate the Closed Facility’s Anticipated Usage to the Substitute Facility.
+Such substitution shall be permitted provided that the Substitute Facility (in the aggregate) (i) shall have a Consumption Profile substantially similar to that of the Closed Facility; (ii) shall have an energy requirement not less than 70% of the Anticipated Usage of the Closed Facility, or, in lieu thereof, Sysco Corporation shall be responsible for any additional charges attributable to the substitution; and (iii) will be served by the same Utility as the Closed Facility and subject to substantially the same tariff rate structure as the Closed Facility.
+The Parties shall remain responsible to each other for any obligations with respect to any Excess Usage or Deficiency Usage attributable to energy consumption above or below the Maximum Usage and Minimum Usage corresponding to the Closed Facility at all times.
+[Add language re: 20% issue.]